 NARSC Graduate Student Paper Competition The North American Regional Science Council (NARSC) Graduate Student Paper Competition is held annually in conjunction with the North American Meetings of the Regional Science Association International (RSAI).
 This contest encourages the participation of young scholars by providing a forum for paper presentation and discussion by senior scholars in the field of regional science.
 Beginning in 2010, two separate competitions have been held for graduate student papers:

-- Graduate-Student-Author Paper Competition: Eligibility for the award is limited to current Masters and PhD students, and/or recent graduates who completed their degrees after August 1, 2021.
+- Graduate-Student-Author Paper Competition: Eligibility for the award is limited to current Masters and PhD students, and/or recent graduates who completed their degree after August 1, 2022.
 Co-authored papers are acceptable; however, all authors listed on a paper must meet the eligibility criteria above.

-- Graduate-Student-Led Paper Competition: Eligibility for the award requires that the paper’s “primary author” be a current Masters or PhD student, or a recent graduate who completed his/her degree after August 1, 2021.
+- Graduate-Student-Led Paper Competition: Eligibility for the award requires that the paper’s “primary author” be a current Masters or PhD student, or a recent graduate who completed their degree after August 1, 2022.
 Papers with senior co-authors are acceptable; however, most of the substantive work and contribution of the paper must be directly attributable to an author who meets the eligibility criteria above.